bramborman/NotifyPropertyChangedBase/README.md

 All these methods have an argument `propertyName` specifying which property are you working with but you can fully omit these as the compiler will pass the name of property/method from which these methods are called from because the argument has the [`CallerMemberNameAttribute`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callermembernameattribute) (does **not** apply to .NET 4.0 where the attribute is **not** available). `SetValue` and `ForceSetValue` have one another argument passed before the `propertyName` containing the value to be set to given property.

+There's also the `OnPropertyChanged` method, also having a `propertyName` argument with the same attribute, which you can use to invoke the `PropertyChanged` event manually.

+#### PropertyChangedCallback
+Besides the `PropertyChanged` event that is invoked when any of the properties changes, NotifyPropertyChangedBase provides also the `PropertyChangedCallback` that is registered for each property independently.
+Registered callback is invoked **always** before the `PropertyChanged` event.

+There are two ways to register them - using overloaded `RegisterProperty` method which accepts a delegate of type `PropertyChangedCallback` as the last argument or using `RegisterPropertyChangedCallback`.
+The latter is designed to add another callback anytime after registering the property.
+You can also unregister a callback, registered using whichever of those two methods, using the `UnregisterPropertyChangedCallback` method.

+#### Having a control over everything
+Using the `IsPropertyChangedEventInvokingEnabled` and `IsPropertyChangedCallbackInvokingEnabled` property you can enable/disable invocation of the `PropertyChanged` event and registered callbacks.
+Their default value is `true` but setting them to `false` will disable the respected events so even the `ForceSetValue` method will not be invoking them.

 #### Example
 Here's a simple class using some advantages of NotifyPropertyChangedBase.
 It has two properties, `Bar` and `Greeting`.
 Both are backed by `NotifyPropertyChanged` class so anytime their value is changed, the `PropertyChanged` event is automatically invoked.